kala-techies/linuxStarter/day03/examples.md

-# Day 3 Examples: Permissions and Ownership
+# Day 3 : Permissions and Ownership

 ## File and Directory Creation Examples
 1. **Create a new file:**